 There are two optional parameters: REMOVE and REMOVE ALL.
 The parameter REMOVE can be used to remove equations corresponding with selected dependent degrees of freedom.
 These are listed underneath the \EQUATION keyword by node number, first degree of freedom and last degree of freedom.
-This triggers the deletion of all equations for which the dependent degree of freedom corresponds to the range from the first to the last degree of freedom of the selected node.
+This triggers the deletion of all equations for which the dependent degree of freedom of the selected node.
 If the last degree of freedom was omitted, it equals the first degree of freedom.